sofa-framework/doc/components/linearsystem/compositelinearsystem.md

 <!-- generate_doc -->
 # CompositeLinearSystem

-Component acting like a linear system, but delegates the linear system functionalities to a list of real linear systems
+Component acting like a linear system, but delegates the linear system functionalities to a list of real linear systems.

 ## BlockDiagonalMatrixMat3x3d